 6. Unity: This organisation must carry on its humanitarian work throughout its territory.

-7. Universality: The International Red Cross and Red Crescent Movement, in which all societies and people’s have equal status and share equal liabilities and duties in helping each other, is worldwide.
+7. Universality: The International Red Cross and Red Crescent Movement, in which all societies and people have equal status and share equal liabilities and duties in helping each other, is worldwide.

 Red Cross Society: Works

-The main focus of the Red Cross society is to collect blood.
-Several ways are there due to which people are encouraged to support Red Cross and donate blood.
-The work of Red Cross is also to provide first aid, emergency response, health and social care, preparing for disasters, refugee services and help people in finding missing families.
-Infact during the times of War, Red Cross helps to protect people in armed conflict.
+The main focus of the Red Cross Society is to collect blood.
+Several ways are there due to which people are encouraged to support the Red Cross and donate blood.
+The work of the Red Cross is also to provide first aid, emergency response, health, and social care, prepare for disasters, refugee services, and help people in finding missing families.
+In fact, during times of war, the Red Cross helps to protect people in armed conflict.